pthutta/kentico-onboarding-js/README.md

  - JavaScript file names are `lowerCamelCase`
  - one React component per file, name is `UpperCamelCase`, and has `.jsx` extension
  - use `'single quotes'` instead of `"double quotes"`
- - more Draft-specific coding rules are specified in https://kentico.atlassian.net/wiki/display/KC/Javascript+and+Typescript+Conventions
+ - more Draft-specific coding rules are specified in https://kentico.atlassian.net/wiki/x/X6_fD

 ## Task 0
-Update your upstream solutions branch with the changes that might have happened on upstream master-v2: After cloning your repository, create `develop` and then `feature/task-0` branch (as described above).
+Update your upstream solutions branch with the changes that might have happened on upstream master: After cloning your repository, create `develop` and then `feature/task-0` branch (as described above).
-Merge your `master-v2` branch - that already includes all changes from `upstream/master-v2` - into task-0 branch.
+Merge your `master` branch - that already includes all changes from `upstream/master` - into task-0 branch.

 Your next step is to set up a [continuous integration](https://www.atlassian.com/continuous-delivery/continuous-integration-intro) in your repository.
 - each push of commits should trigger tests